justdoit-4head/book-listing-app/README.md

 Once your backend is running you can go ahead an run the frontend by the command- "npm run dev" Last but not the least, you can open your browser and search for "http://localhost:5173" to start using the website!

+# Deployment-
+This website is deployed on netifly for the frontend and render for the backend

 # Technologies used-